-We make this recipe with zucchini squash.
-Medium-sized are best so that they can take some filling, but are not so big that they take too long to cook in the oven.
+We make this recipe with zucchini squash (courgette in British English).
+Medium-sized is best to take some filling, but they are not so big that they take too long to cook in the oven.

-Most zucchini varieties are good for this recipe, including globe zucchini, yellow crookneck, yellow squash, yellow zucchini, and grey zucchini.
+Most zucchini varieties are suitable for this recipe, including globe zucchini, yellow crookneck, yellow squash, yellow zucchini, and grey zucchini.
+Pick your favorite!

-We use lentils to replace the meat that is commonly used in stuffed zucchini boats (Italian sausage, ground beef, and ground turkey or chicken).
+We use lentils to replace the meat commonly used in stuffed zucchini boats (Italian sausage, ground beef, and ground turkey or chicken).

-You can replace lentils with tempeh (see how to use it in this tempeh bolognese recipe), crumbled tofu (see how to use it in this tofu bolognese recipe), texturized vegetable protein (TVP), any vegan meat replacement, and even mushrooms (see how to use them in this mushroom bolognese recipe).
+You can replace lentils with beans, tempeh (see how to use it in this tempeh bolognese recipe), crumbled tofu (see how to use it in this tofu bolognese recipe), texturized vegetable protein (TVP), vegan meat replacements, and even mushrooms (see how to use them in this mushroom bolognese recipe).

 Olive oil + Garlic + Onion

 For a flavor base that will make the filling very tasty.